tuliof/oinp-updates-scraper/README.md

 # OINP Scraping and notify agent

-JS scraper that get's the latest update on the "Ontario Immigrant Nominee Program Updates" page.
+JS scraper that get's the latest update on the "Ontario Immigrant Nominee Program Updates" page, if a new update is found, it sends an SMS to notify.

 OINP 2020 Updates page: https://www.ontario.ca/page/2020-ontario-immigrant-nominee-program-updates

-## Tasks

- - [x] Get data
-  - [x] Send notification

-## Roadmap

-1. DONE - Basic scraping script that sends notification
-2. Not sure yet - Site where people can register their email/phone number to receive notifications